CompositeDP/CompositeDP/README.md

 	from Traditional_Mechanism import *

 	from Perturbation_Mechanism import *

+    		Notes: For the library discretegauss and cdp2adp, please reference to https://github.com/IBM/discrete-gaussian-differential-privacy.

 	Then users can use the composite DP mechanism freely.

 3. Using examples:
-	Please see the Example1.py and Example2.py file.
+	Please see the Example1.py file.

 4. Perturbation Function List: